7 Best Bluetooth Thermometers of 2026

 Best Bluetooth smart thermometers of 2026 — app-connected fever tracking reviewed

 Smart thermometers with Bluetooth connectivity represent one of the most practical advances in home health monitoring of the past decade.
-Rather than jotting fever readings on a notepad or relying on memory when speaking with a physician, Bluetooth thermometers log every reading automatically — with timestamps, trend lines, and multi-family-member profiles — all accessible from a smartphone app.
-In 2026, we reviewed seven of the best-selling Bluetooth thermometers on Amazon, covering forehead, ear, oral, axillary, temporal, and continuous-monitoring patch designs to help you find the right model for your household.
+Rather than jotting fever readings on a notepad or relying on memory when speaking with a physician, smart thermometers log every reading automatically — with timestamps, trend lines, and multi-family-member profiles — all accessible from a smartphone app.
+For our 2026 refresh, we re-verified Amazon stock and reviewed seven of the best-selling smart and connected thermometers on the platform, covering oral, rectal, underarm, no-touch forehead, tympanic ear, basal body, and continuous-monitoring wearable designs to help you find the right model for your household.

 ProductPriceBuy

-Femometer Smart Basal Body Thermometer$26.99 View on Amazon
+Kinsa QuickScan Smart Forehead Thermometer$39.99 View on Amazon

-We reviewed the top-selling Bluetooth-enabled thermometers on Amazon with a minimum of 3,000 verified ratings, supplemented by one continuous-monitoring patch product that fills a clinically distinct use case with no direct competitor.
-For each model, we analyzed Amazon review patterns for recurring accuracy complaints, app reliability issues, and disconnection problems.
+We reviewed the top-selling smart and Bluetooth-enabled thermometers on Amazon, supplemented by one continuous-monitoring wearable that fills a clinically distinct use case after the previous category leader (TempTraq) exited the platform.
+For each model, we re-verified live Amazon availability via Playwright navigation to the product detail page and analyzed Amazon review patterns for recurring accuracy complaints, app reliability issues, and disconnection problems.
 We compared stated specifications against user-reported real-world performance, and we verified FDA 510(k) clearance status for clinical use claims.
-Products were selected to represent the full range of Bluetooth thermometer types: forehead infrared, tympanic ear, temporal artery, oral basal, and wearable continuous-monitoring designs.
+Products were selected to represent the full range of smart thermometer types: flexible-tip multi-site, no-touch forehead infrared, tympanic ear, oral basal, and wearable continuous-monitoring designs.

-1. Kinsa QuickCare Smart Thermometer for Fever — Best Overall
+1. Kinsa QuickCare Smart Digital Thermometer — Best Overall

 Best Overall